kmkalpana2001/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 ### <h4 id="header-4_2_4">Lab steps to optimize synthesis to reduce setup violations</h4>

- Now we will try to change the FANOUT parameter and again do the synthesis by executing the following commands:
+ Now we will change the FANOUT parameter and again do the synthesis,

 ```prep -design picorv32a -tag 02-04_05-27 -overwrite```